 Teaching children to be responsible adults should start early.
 Assigning age-appropriate chores for each child helps them learn responsibility.
 The key is to do the chore with the child, teaching them how to say make their bed, pick up their clothes and put them in the dirty clothes hamper.
 Start with easy chores.
 Make it fun by using a chore chart and putting stickers when they complete a job.

 A chore chart printable has been on my to-do list for a while, but when Catherine emailed me asking for one, I figured I should make it a higher priority, and here’s what I’ve come up with.

-- I left space at the top for your children to fill in their own names, or you can type the name in before printing the chore chart out if you want.
+- I left space at the top for your children to fill in their names, or you can type the name in before printing the chore chart out.
 The rest of the title is written in Trace font to encourage kids to, well, trace it!

 - You can also type in the chores in the left column (the boxes highlighted in blue in the screenshot above are fillable, but they’re not actually blue on the printable).

 - The second page of this printable includes “sticker” shapes.
 You could print these on sticker paper and let your kids color them before you cut them out.
 You could also print them on cardstock, color them and add a magnet to the back (or for even more durability, cover them in contact paper first).

 - If you don’t want to mess with making your own stickers, you can simply buy stickers as rewards for each completed chore.